RadW2020/radw2020.github.io/_posts/2019-07-10-Components Library with Angular.md

 ### Prepare the custom library project

-We put a special shape to our __components library__.
-We can delete most Angular configuration files as we only need to export components/modules there.
+Pay attention to the shape of our __components library__.
+We have generate it as a library.
+Doing so, we don't need to  delete non useful Angular configuration files as we only need to export components/modules there.

 For this occasion, lets create a footer module in our new components library project.